 Franjipani House is perfect for a honeymoon couple or a small family.
 There's a downstairs bedroom and bathroom and a top floor bedroom with veranda looking out to the ocean.
 It's different in style to the bandas and is a more permanent structure.
 There are three double bandas, each one different to the next though all are ensuite and have a large double bed and small private shady garden with swing bed, tables and chairs.
 Kisura House caters for larger groups and can sleep 8.
 It's set in its own acre of gardens and runs on solar power and the water supply is from rain water.

-There is a small friendly bar and a garden seating area.
-Diamond Beach's five double rooms have a double bed downstairs and a single bed mounted in the roof, each has a front porch, en suite shower, sink and flush toilet.
-There is also a tree-house built round a baobab with a double and 2 single beds.
-There is a family banda too.
-All bandas are provided with sheets, mosquito nets and towels.
-Each has a mains plug with a British socket and all have electric lighting in the evening.
+All rooms are provided with sheets, mosquito nets and towels.
+Each has solar lighting - there are charging facilities in the library.
 The rooms are made from local materials and environmentally friendly policies for waste disposal, energy use, firewood and water usage are all employed.
-The floors and walls are made out of star palm which is woven locally, the roofs are a thatch of coconut palm.
 There is no fresh water on Manda Island water is recycled from the sinks and showers to water the garden.

 "Diamond Beach is lovely but it's very basic and rustic so be prepared!
 The atmosphere is very laid back and the beach is right opposite Shela Town so there is a lot to see and do in the area.
 An excellent budget option for Lamu."